ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 3. Data Transformation: The raw data is transformed into structured CSV files, which are saved in the 'data/processed/' directory.
 4. Data Loading: The raw and processed data files are uploaded to an AWS S3 bucket.
 5. Data Ingestion: Snowpipe listens to the S3 bucket for new files and loads them into a Snowflake data warehouse.
-6. Orchestration: GitHub Actions are used to automate the ETL process, running the script daily and upon code pushes.
+6. Orchestration: GitHub Actions are used to automate the ETL process, running the script weekly on Tuesdays and sends email anytime a team member pushes a code to the repo.

 ### Architecture Diagram: